FranciscoVeracoechea/react-epics/README.md

 Once you're inside your Epic, use any Observable patterns you desire as long as any output from the final, returned stream, is the new state.

-This idea, which is based on **redux** allow us to use all RxJS awesome abilites in our React components with a simple but powerful API.
+This idea, which is based on **redux** allows us to use all RxJS awesome abilities in our React components with a simple but powerful API.

 ## 🛠 Installation